pnyarko/static/README.md

 Firstly the apache instance was running as root from /opt/apache.
 That instance is deprecated and the new instance is being used.
 A repository can be created within the campus network to avoid unnecessary traffic to pull the install binaries for apache2.

-# Critical Security Issues
+## Critical Security Issues
 All files in the /opt/directory had the wrong permissions allowing any user access to modify and run executables from that location.

-   No password set on GRUB bootloader.
+  1. No password set on GRUB bootloader.
-   Couldn't find 2 responsive nameservers.
+  2. Couldn't find 2 responsive nameservers.
-   Root can directly login via SSH.
+  3. Root can directly login via SSH.
-   Found SSL certificate expiration (/etc/ssl/certs/ca-certificates.crt).
+  4. Found SSL certificate expiration (/etc/ssl/certs/ca-certificates.crt).

-  #Important Security / Vulnerability Issues
+# Important Security / Vulnerability Issues

-   Update to the latest stable release.
+   1. Update to the latest stable release.
-   Run grub-md5-crypt and create a hashed password.
-After that, add a line below the line saying timeout=<value>: password --md5 <password hash>
-   Configure password aging limits to enforce password changing on a regular basis.
+   2. Configure password aging limits to enforce password changing on a regular basis.
-   Default umask in /etc/profile could be more strict like 027.
+   3. Default umask in /etc/profile could be more strict like 027.
-   Default umask in /etc/login.defs could be more strict like 027.
+   4. Default umask in /etc/login.defs could be more strict like 027.
-   Default umask in /etc/init.d/rc could be more strict like 027.
+   5. Default umask in /etc/init.d/rc could be more strict like 027.
-   To decrease the impact of a full /home file system, place /home on a separated partition To decrease the impact of a full /tmp file system, place /tmp on a separated partition Disable drivers like USB storage when not used, to prevent unauthorized storage or data theft Disable drivers like firewire storage when not used, to prevent unauthorized storage or data theft Install package apt-show-versions for patch management purposes Check your resolv.conf file and fill in a backup nameserver if possible Configure a firewall/packet filter to filter incoming and outgoing traffic Add legal banner to /etc/issue, to warn unauthorized users.
+   6. To decrease the impact of a full /home file system, place /home on a separated partition
+   7. To decrease the impact of a full /tmp file system, place /tmp on a separated partition
+   8. Disable drivers like USB storage when not used, to prevent unauthorized storage or data theft
+   9. Disable drivers like firewire storage when not used, to prevent unauthorized storage or data theft
+   10. Install package apt-show-versions for patch management purposes
+   11. Check your resolv.conf file and fill in a backup nameserver if possible
+   12. Configure a firewall/packet filter to filter incoming and outgoing traffic
+   13. Add legal banner to /etc/issue, to warn unauthorized users.
-   Add legal banner to /etc/issue.net, to warn unauthorized users.
+   14. Add legal banner to /etc/issue.net, to warn unauthorized users.
-   Enable auditd to collect audit information.
+   15. Enable auditd to collect audit information.
-   Renew SSL expired certificates.
+   16. Renew SSL expired certificates.
-   Harden the system by removing unneeded compilers.
+   17. Harden the system by removing unneeded compilers.
 This can decrease the chance of customized trojans, backdoors and rootkits to be compiled and installed.
-   Harden the system by installing one or malware scanners to perform periodic file system scans.
+   18. Harden the system by installing one or malware scanners to perform periodic file system scans.